prs-eth/Bildverarbeitung/README.md

 # Bildverarbeitung

-This repository follows Bildverarbeitung FS2022 for Geomatik bachelor students at ETH Zurich.
-Lectures and recordings can be found in [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=17253&lang=en).
+This repository follows Bildverarbeitung FS2023 for Geomatik bachelor students at ETH Zurich.
+Lectures and recordings can be found in [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=19268).

 ## Contact
 If you have any questions, please let us know:
-- Nadine Rueegg {nadine.rueegg@geod.baug.ethz.ch}
+- Binbin Xiang {binbin.xiang@geod.baug.ethz.ch}
 - Shengyu Huang {shengyu.huang@geod.baug.ethz.ch}
-- Binbin Xiang {binbin.xiang@geod.baug.ethz.ch}
+- Rodrigo Caye Daudt {rodrigo.cayedaudt@geod.baug.ethz.ch}

 ## Dependencies
 This code has been test on